 Bengaluru Urban District, Karnataka

-Bengaluru Urban District is an administrative district in the state of Karnataka, India.
-The district headquarters is located at Bangalore.
-Kannada, English, Tamil, Telugu and Hindi are among the main languages spoken in the district.
-The district covers a total geographical area of 2,196 km², including 1,391.15 km² of rural area and 804.85 km² of urban area.
+Bengaluru Urban is an administrative district in Karnataka, India.
+Its administrative headquarters is in Bangalore.
+Kannada, English, Tamil, Telugu and Hindi are the major languages spoken in the district.
+The district covers a total area of 2,196 km², including 1,391.15 km² of rural area and 804.85 km² of urban area.

 List of Talukas in Bengaluru Urban District